 Quantifying Your Downtime

-If you are going to introduce tech to solve a tech problem, it needs to provide objective data.
-Biofeedback devices like EEG headbands strip away the guesswork of meditation by giving you an actual score based on your brainwaves.
-Instead of wondering if you successfully relaxed for twenty minutes, you get a hard metric.
-This gamification is highly effective for type-A personalities who struggle to disconnect without a measurable goal.
+Tech solving a tech problem must provide objective data.
+Biofeedback devices like EEG headbands strip away meditation guesswork by providing a score based on brainwaves.
+Instead of wondering if you relaxed, you get a hard metric.
+This gamification is highly effective for those who struggle to disconnect without a measurable goal.

 Frequently Asked Questions